drmortalwombat/oscar64/oscar64.md

 ### Dynamic overlays "overlay.c"

-When compiling for .d64 format, the linker will place code and data sections from virtual cartridge banks into overlay files.
+When compiling for .d64 or .d81 format, the linker will place code and data sections from virtual cartridge banks into overlay files.
 These files can be loaded when needed and called using normal function calls.

 ### Terminate stay resident "tsr.c"